verekia/js-stack-from-scratch/tutorial/6-eslint/READMEeng.md

   ]
 },
 ```

 The `plugins` part is to tell ESLint that we use the ES6 import syntax.

-**Note**: An `.eslintrc.js` file at the root of your project could also be used instead of the `eslintConfig` field of `package.json`.
+**Note**: An `.eslintrc.js`, `.eslintrc.json`, or `.eslintrc.yaml` file at the root of your project could also be used instead of the `eslintConfig` field of `package.json`.
 Just like for the Babel configuration, we try to avoid bloating the root folder with too many files, but if you have a complex ESLint config, consider this alternative.

 We'll create a Gulp task that runs ESLint for us.
 So we'll install the ESLint Gulp plugin as well: